 Why now’s the time to start planning your International Friendship Day campaign

 July will come around quicker than you’d expect, so now’s the perfect time to get preparing for your IFD campaign.
 If you don’t have a referral programme set up yet, there’s no need to panic — you can get up and running in 30 days (or less).

 Ready to plan your brand's IFD celebrations?
 Here are some campaign ideas to get you started:

 - A competition encouraging friends to team up and win prizes, such as tickets to an event

 - A themed gift for referrals, such as a friendship bracelet or matching mugs

 - A percentage or fixed sum discount for customers and their referred friends

-If you want to turn International Friendship Day into a powerful driver of brand advocacy and growth through referral, get in touch.
+If you want to turn International Friendship Day into a powerful driver of best brand advocacy software providers and growth through referral, get in touch.